 Blood clotting disorders: Estrogens should not be used if you have active thrombophlebitis or a thromboembolic disorder (diseases of blood clotting and abnormal circulation).
 They should also not be used (except in the treatment of cancer) if you have a history of a clotting disorder that is likely to be caused by estrogen use.
-Finally, they should be used with caution if you have any cerebral vascular disease or coronary artery disease, and then, only used if clearly needed.
+Finally, they should be used under close monitoring by your doctor if you have any cerebral vascular disease or coronary artery disease, and then, only used if clearly needed.

 Some studies have suggested that there is an increased relative risk for healthy women to develop deep vein thrombosis or pulmonary embolism when they use hormone replacement therapy.
 Women with severe varicose veins or severe obesity, and those needing to stay in bed for 3 weeks or more, are generally considered to be at increased risk of venous thromboembolism (blood clots in the bloodstream).

-Blood pressure: There have been reports of increased blood pressure in women taking this medication.
+Blood pressure: Some women taking this medication have reported increased blood pressure.
 Your doctor should monitor your blood pressure if you are using estrogen, especially if high doses are used.
 Regular checkups by your doctor are recommended.
 If you have high blood pressure, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Cholesterol: Oral estrogens can increase triglycerides in the blood.
 If you have high blood cholesterol levels, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Dementia: Women over age 65 receiving estrogen, with or without a progestin may be at increased risk of developing dementia (loss of memory and intellectual function).
+Dementia: Women over age 65 who are receiving estrogen, with or without a progestin, may be at increased risk of developing dementia (loss of memory and intellectual function).
 If you are over 65 years of age, your doctor should closely monitor you for loss of memory and intellectual function.